Tracardi/tracardi-api/manual/en/docs/plugins/tutorial/part1.md

             )
         )
     ```

     1. Returns Plugin class
-    2. sets spec property as Spec class
+    2. Sets spec property as Spec class
-    3. sets metadata property as Metadata class
+    3. Sets metadata property as Metadata class
-    4. sets `__name__` bacouse refister is in the same file as plugin: e.i. /tracardi/process_engine/action/v1/my_plugin_folder/my_plugin.py
+    4. Sets `__name__` because refister is in the same file as plugin: e.i. `/tracardi/process_engine/action/v1/my_plugin_folder/my_plugin.py`

 Let's analyze this code.
 It returns a plugin class that has the following properties.